syncfusion-content/maui-docs/MAUI/Popup/popup-positioning.md

 ## Center positioning

-`SfPopup` can be shown at the center by using the following options.
+The `SfPopup` can be shown at the center by using the following options.

  * IsOpen property
  * SfPopup.Show